 To ensure that Pediatric Chemotherapy/Biotherapy Providers stay current in their knowledge of safe chemotherapy and biotherapy administration, APHON requires active Providers to renew their status.

-This online program asks participants to read updated administration material, take a posttest, and complete an evaluation.
+This online program asks participants to read updated administration material, take a post-test, and complete an evaluation.
 Upon successful completion, participants will be awarded 2 continuing nursing education (CNE) contact hours.